sdingcn/mutual-refinement/README.md

 Python >= 3.9, C++ >= 17, and any recent version of GNU make.

+**These version requirements are strict.
+For example, Python 3.8 will not work.**

 ## Build and run

-Run `python3 run.py` to build the project and run every benchmark item in the following 5 categories with 10-second time limit.
+Use Python (>= 3.9) to execute `run.py` to build the project and run every benchmark item in the following 5 categories with 10-second time limit.
 Please check `run.py` for detailed arguments for each invocation.